pawelc/docs/toread_nn.md

 2019 - Hands-On Computer Vision with TensorFlow 2
     https://github.com/PacktPublishing/Hands-On-Computer-Vision-with-TensorFlow-2
-2020 - Review and Comparison of Commonly Used Activation Functions for Deep Neural Networks
+2020 - Review and Comparison of Commonly Used Activation Functions for Deep Neural Networks 2021 - Survival Regression with Proper Scoring Rules and Monotonic Neural Networks

 Learning internal representations by error propagation Approximations by superpositions of sigmoidal functions